How to get to Monastiraki Square

 The entrance to Mitropoleos Street from the Square hosts the most famous corner of kebab shops in Athens.
 The first to open a kebab shop here is "Savvas", with roots in Armenia.
 The ownership of the business still belongs to the same family.
 The Athenians became acquainted with kebabs after the arrival of refugees from Anatolia in the 1920s (abroad, the Greek gyros is called kebab as well but it is actually a completely different thing).

 While turning around, your eyes will also meet the most uninteresting part of the square, the concrete buildings, which are the result of the 1960s spatial legislation.
 But don’t get discouraged!
 Right behind them lies the flea market!
 The most important modern street in Monastiraki is the bazaar on Hephaestus Street and the adjacent straits or Jusurum, named after a Jewish old shop owner in the area which is actually the flea market of Athens center.
 The name Yusurum was incorporated into the urban Greek language and even became the title of a 1980s song by the underground music scene.
-Wondering these streets is one of the best things to do for locals and tourists alike!
+Wondering these streets is a favorite habit for the locals and you should add it to your list with the things to do in Monastiraki!
 Clothes, shoes, jewelry, records, there is nothing you won’t find in this street market, with retailers welcoming you to the entrance of Yusurum with warm chestnuts for a small fee.

 A little further down, Hephaestus street meets Abyssinia Square, which was destined to host the first auction of the new capital of Greece.
 Today, it is known for its antique shops and furniture stores that repair old pieces, but also make copies inspired by old Athenian houses.
 A popular hangout here is the tavern among the junk shops, especially on Sunday afternoons, when the traditional delicacies may be accompanied by the sounds of an amazing gypsy band.
 In the summer evenings, you can also have a drink at the bar opposite the same (packed) shops.